 Firstly, that ain’t no grand embracing of nothing Ms Walsh; the change is barely visible, so don’t be patting yourself on your oh-so-brave back, just yet.
 If that delightfully subtle difference (and it is a lovely colour), required you to take a deep breath and steel yourself, then maybe you should question your own views of female ageing, rather than that of society’s.
 I for sure, don’t subscribe to the “you will be viewed differently” idea, one single bit.

-Embracing grey doesn’t mean throwing your arms in the air and proclaiming,’f*ck YOU mascara, I’m off to The Edinburgh Woollen Mill‘, and giving the hell up on bloody everything.
+Embracing grey doesn’t mean throwing your arms in the air and proclaiming, ‘fuck YOU Zara, I’m off to The Edinburgh Woollen Mill‘, and giving the hell up on bloody everything.
 Unless of course you find popping a bit of eyeliner on, or running a brush through your hair a massive effort of inconvenience, then; I apologise and please, go for your life.
-I’ll be in Sephora, followed by a little spree in Zara.
+I’ll be in Sephora, followed by a little spree in the high street.

-No-one has recoiled in horror or fallen about laughing, so I’m going to guess no-one really gives a sh*t.
+No-one has recoiled in horror or fallen about laughing, so I’m going to guess no-one really gives a shit.
 And if they did, I wouldn’t care that they cared.
 Now that really is one of the great beauties of getting older.
 And again, nothing else has changed – skin tone, eye colour, weight, height.
 Just.
 Your.
 Hair.
 Colour.
 Keep taking care of your hair as you always have, and styling it and having regular cuts and conditioning treatments and nothing earth-shattering needs to transpire.

 The author of the piece in the Guardian is a mere seven years older than me, but her piece is like listening to my mum.
 All power to your elbow Alyson, you’ve a book on the subject, Style Forever: the grown-up guide to looking fabulous, and a hugely successful blog but I feel very strongly that what you’re saying is more suited to someone of seventy-one not fifty-one and for that reason, I’m out.